HectareaGalbis/Affinity/Guide.md

 Here I didn't use the `:return` keyword inside `declare-type` because this function returns nothing.
 Like before, we need to prepare the arguments.
 The `pallocator` value can be `nil` and we should turn it into a `NULL` pointer.
 Finally we call the foreign function.

 In C creating and destroying things is very common but in Lisp is not usual.
 For that reason more-cffi exports `defwith`.
 We can create `with-` macros providing only a constructor and a constructor.
 When using a `with-` macro we are using the constructor indirectly.
-In fact, we the arguments we pass to `with-` are passed directly to the constructor.
-But what happens with the destructor.
+In fact, the arguments we pass to `with-` are passed directly to the constructor.
+But what happens with the destructor?
 What arguments will receive?
 The answer is the values that the constructor returns.
 Note that `destroy-instance` receives an `instance` and a `pallocator`.
 This values must be returned by the constructor.
 And that's why the constructor is returning three values!

 ```Lisp
 (more-cffi:defwith doc-file with-instance